jlemein/exr-viewer/README.md

 Floating point pixel values are usually stored with a value between 0.0 and 1.0.
 Storing the values between 0 and 1 is convenient.
 It is easy to convert to LDR by multiplying with 255, but this defeats the purpose of HDR.
 HDR are by definition scene referred, meaning that the pixel values correspond to the measured amount of energy as observed by the camera sensor.
 HDR images need to be tone mapped for display purposes.

 Tone mapping is done using two concepts:
 * **Exposure**: the exposure controls the multiplication factor of the pixel values.
 If exposure is increased the pixel values become brighter.
 This reveals the darker parts of the HDR image, if converted to LDR and clamping to the range [0,1].
-* **Gamma**: the sensitivity of the camera does not correspond to how a picture is optimally displayed on a monitor.
+* **Gamma correction**: the sensitivity of the camera does not correspond to how a picture is optimally displayed on a monitor.
 Each monitor is different and displays color in a different way.
 Gamma correction adjusts the raw energy in the HDR image and converts the pixel values to make them appropriate for display purposes.